PhHermann/LDJump/Example/Example.md

 With the *plot*-Function of the package *stepR* one will obtain the estimated map with the estimated recombination rates plotted on the y-axis and the according segment number on the x-axis.
 The *postscript* and *dev.off* commands before and after plotting the results, respectively, will save the result in EPS-format.

-**LDJump** returns a list of 7 elements which contain the estimated recombination map, the constant estimates per segment, the calculated summary statistis, the type I error probability used, the sample size, the sequence length and th e segment lenght used.
+**LDJump** returns a list of 7 elements which contains the estimated recombination map, the constant recombination rate estimates per segment, the calculated summary statistics (in a matrix), the type I error probability, the sample size, the sequence length and the segment lenght used.
-For a constant recombination rate estimation, only the latter six elements will be returned.
+For a constant recombination rate estimation only the latter six elements are returned.

 Notes:
 * Both ZIP-Files have to be unzipped before usage in the R-function *LDJump*.